-The current threat from terrorism in the United Kingdom may include the exploitation of vulnerable people, to involve them in terrorism or in activity in support of extremism and terrorism.
+The current threat from terrorism in the United Kingdom may include the exploitation of susceptible people, to involve them in terrorism or in activity in support of extremism and terrorism.
 The normalisation of extreme views may also make children and young people vulnerable to future manipulation and exploitation.
 Windsor Park CE Middle School is clear that this exploitation and radicalisation should be viewed as a safeguarding concern.

-Our school's Preventing Extremism and Radicalisation Policy also draws upon the guidance contained in the "Prevent Strategy, 2011", DfE Guidance "Keeping Children Safe in Education"; "Tackling Extremism in the UK", DfE's "Teaching Approaches that help Build Resilience to Extremism among Young People" and Peter Clarke's Report of July 2014.
+Our school's Preventing Extremism and Radicalisation Policy also draws upon the guidance contained in the "Prevent Strategy, 2011", the revised Prevent Duty Guidance 2023, DfE Guidance "Keeping Children Safe in Education"; "Tackling Extremism in the UK", DfE's "Teaching Approaches that help Build Resilience to Extremism among Young People", Working together to Safeguard Children and Peter Clarke's Report of July 2014.
+Managing risk of radicalisation in your education setting Sept 2023, The Prevent Duty - Good practice for schools.